 It is quite possible that your mom or grand-mom told you that in case of heartburn have a glass of warm milk.
-More recently people have started advising milk – but cold milk – to soothe the discomfort of heartburn.
+More recently people are still advising milk – but instead, cold milk – to soothe the discomfort of heartburn.
 But the thing that we are going to discuss today is – can milk actually bring long term relief?

 Let’s first see, how both warm milk and cold milk should affect the gastrointestinal tract in the case of heartburn:

 - Milk, when had warm, goes to the stomach and neutralizes the acid there – so ideally it should control GERD.